amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 ## Types of software components - Strategies for breaking code apart

 This section is a primer about types of software components.
 As you may expect, software components may take some universal types that many experienced developers have noted.
-This will help you detect/uncover modules and enhance your code structure more effectively and efficiently.
+This will help you detect/uncover modules and enhance your code structure more effectively and efficiefdntly.

 Firsly, before we explain types of components, the following two guidelines are **the general strategy for breaking code apart**: